British MPs call for inquiry after fans tear-gassed at Champions League final

-Liverpool MP Ian Byrne said he was concerned a “narrative of lies” was building up around what had happened.
+Culture secretary Nadine Dorries called for an inquiry into ‘deeply concerning’ reports of fan chaos

-Several British MPs have joined Liverpool in calling for a full investigation into the Champions League final chaos.
+British politicians have urged Uefa and the French authorities to launch a full investigation into the “deeply concerning” treatment of Liverpool fans at the Champions League final in Paris on Saturday night.

+French police used tear gas and pepper spray against British football fans who were waiting to enter the Stade de France to watch the match.

+The French government initially blamed the incident on the travelling supporters, but witnesses claimed that the majority of fans were behaving “impeccably” at the time.

 Ian Byrne, the Labour MP for Liverpool West Derby, attended the match in Paris and said he had never witnessed such scenes since the 1989 Hillsborough disaster.